Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-time-of-day-greeting.md

   - javascript
 ---

-In today's article, we will be looking at how to greet our users based on their timezone.
+Today's article will look at how to greet our users based on their time zone.

 We will check for three different times and greet accordingly.